Washington Court Records

 District Courts

 The district courts handle both criminal and civil cases that take place in the various counties.
 Criminal cases include misdemeanors and gross misdemeanor cases such as fourth-degree assault, driving under the influence (DUI), using a suspended driving license to operate, and reckless driving.
-The court also handles preliminary hearing of felony cases.
+The court also handles preliminary hearings of felony cases.
 Felonies attract severe punishment than gross misdemeanors or misdemeanors.
 In addition, the court hears civil cases involving contract disputes, injury to individuals, or their personal properties.
 The damages incurred should be up to $75,000 for the court to handle it.
 They also issue protection orders for anti-harassment and domestic violence.
-Defendants of a misdemeanor and gross misdemeanors have the right to a jury trial.
+Defendants of a misdemeanor and gross misdemeanors may request a jury trial.
 The jury in a limited jurisdiction court is made up of six people.
 The court also has judges who are elected to a four-year term.

 Municipal Court